lkuper/CMPS290S-2018-09/course-overview.md

 Each student will present two or three readings in class (the number could vary depending on how many students take the course and how many guest speakers we end up getting).
 As a rough guideline, expect to do one or two presentations in October and one or two in November.

 Presentations should be about 35 minutes long, leaving about 25 minutes for discussion, which the presenter will lead.
-If you're the presenter, it's a good idea for you to make a list of suggested discussion questions to kick things off.
+If you're the presenter, it's a good idea to have some suggested discussion questions to kick things off.
 (You do not need to have the answers!)

-The presentation format is up to you, but I suggest using slides unless you're very confident of your blackboard skills.  **You must email me a draft of your slides (or detailed lecture notes, if not using slides) at least 24 hours before your presentation.**
+The presentation format is up to you, but I suggest using slides unless you're confident of your blackboard skills.  **You must email me a draft of your slides (or detailed notes, if not using slides) at least 24 hours before your presentation.**

-These presentations do not need to be as polished as conference talks.
+These presentations do not need to be highly polished performances, like conference talks do.
 Nevertheless, **take them seriously**.
-Don't show up with sloppy or incomplete slides.
+Don't show up with sloppy or incomplete slides or notes.
 Practice your presentation before doing the real thing.

 **You must turn in a final copy of your slides or notes by EOD on the day you give your presentation**, either by emailing to me (if you'd prefer not to make your materials public), or by uploading to [the `presentations` directory in our course repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/presentations).